dchung117/norm-ai-takehome-fullstack/README.md

 ![alt text](docs/images/ask_endpoint.png)

 The endpoint expects a mandatory query argument `query` - a question about any of the laws of the Seven Kingdoms (e.g. what happens if I steal?).
-Successful responses will return the answer to the user's question including citations that reference the corresponding laws from the law document passed in `DOCUMENT_FILE`:
+Successful responses will return the answer to the client's question including citations that reference the corresponding laws from the law document passed in `DOCUMENT_FILE`:

 ![alt text](docs/images/ask_endpoint_success_response.png)